prachisarode95/FME-Learning-Journey/FME_Form_Advanced/FME_Form_Advanced.md

 ```
 ---

-### 🧠 Topics Covered in Part 2
+### Topics Covered in Part 2
-- Using generic mode for flexible format handling
+- Using the generic mode for flexible format handling
 - Schema mapping from incoming or external data
 - Automating schema construction with `SchemaScanner`
 - Designing format-agnostic workspaces

 ---

-## 🛠️ Tools & Transformers Used
+## Tools & Transformers Used

 - FME Form (Advanced Workbench features)
 - Parameters: Published, Private, User Parameters